DSCR Loan Requirements: Essentials for Real Estate Investors

 At Bennett Capital Partners, we have helped numerous real estate investors successfully obtain DSCR loans that meet their financing needs.
 Let's take a look at two case studies to see how we made it happen.

-Understanding DSCR Ratios For Commercial Property DSCR Loans
+Understanding DSCR Ratios for Commercial Loans

 When it comes to commercial property DSCR loans, understanding the DSCR ratios is crucial for successful financing.
 Lenders typically prefer a debt service coverage ratio of 1.25x or higher for rate discounts.